Courses at A2 level (from 20% to 49% in the placement test)

 Credit points: 2-3 ECTS

-Prerequisites: 80% or more in the placement test, or successful participation in another C1 or C2 course at the Language Center, or a UNIcert® II or III certificate.
+Prerequisites: 80% or more in the placement test, or successful participation in another C1 or C2 course at the Language Centre, or a UNIcert® II or III certificate.

-Content: This course aims to boost participants' spoken English skills, with a strong focus on speaking during each class.
-It covers a range of topics offering a supportive environment for overcoming language barriers and engaging in discussions.
-Additionally, students will be introduced to debating and will take part in a group debate on a topic chosen by the class.
-Online resources such as discussion forums will be used to encourage written debate outside class, so a willingness to use ILIAS and contribute is necessary.
+Content: This course aims to strengthen the oral English skills of the participants, with a strong emphasis on speaking in every lesson.
+It covers a range of topics and provides a supportive environment to overcome language barriers and engage in discussions.
+Additionally, students are introduced to debating and take part in a group debate on a topic chosen by the class.
+Online resources such as discussion forums will be used to encourage written debate outside of class, so a willingness to use ILIAS and contribute is required.

-Type of assessment: ECTS points are gained through regular, active participation and completing tasks such as debating, forums and self-assessments.
+Type of assessment: ECTS points are earned through regular, active participation and completing tasks such as debates, forum posts, and self-assessments.

 Grammar Workshop

-Prerequisites: 65% to 89% in the placement test, or successful participation in another course at B2 or C1 level at the SpZ, or a UNIcert® I or II certificate.
+Prerequisites: 65% to 89% in the placement test, or successful participation in another B2 or C1 level course at the SpZ, or a UNIcert® I or II certificate.

-For organizational reasons, participants at level B2 and C1 are combined in one course.
+For organizational reasons, participants at B2 and C1 levels are combined into one course.

 Course materials: Language Practice for First: English Grammar and Vocabulary.
 5th edition (2014) / Student’s Book with MPO (without Key) ISBN 978-3190526734

-Content: This course aims to review the main areas of grammar in English.
-Patterns and rules will be highlighted and focussed practice using discussion, role play and group work will enable participants to apply the grammatical structures covered in class in realistic situations.
-Active involvement is encouraged - this is not a lecture!
+Content: This course serves to review the most important areas of grammar in English.
+Patterns and rules are highlighted and deepened through targeted exercises in discussions, role-plays, and group work so that participants can apply the grammatical structures covered in class in realistic situations.
+Active involvement is explicitly encouraged – this is not a lecture!

-Type of assessment: Passing involves completing regular homework tasks, giving a presentation and doing an ILIAS review test.
+Type of assessment: Passing requires regular completion of homework assignments, giving a presentation, and completing an ILIAS review test.

 English with TED Talks